sebyx07/has_private_attributes/README.md

 # HasPrivateAttributes 🔒

 This Ruby gem provides a simple and elegant way to define private attributes in your classes.
 It allows you to create static, lazy-evaluated, and argument-based private attributes with automatic caching and freezing of the returned values, all in a thread-safe manner.
+It works for both instance methods and class methods.

 ## Features 🌟